kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 Unlike Java, the name of the class is not the constructor[^constructor], but rather the method `def __init__(self)`.
 If you write the example above in Python:

+[^constructor]: this is not technically a constructor, although it is called right after the creation of the object and, for all purposes in this book, it is the same.

 ```python
 class Restaurant:
   def __init__(self, stars, street, zipcode, country):